valentinvuillon/Saturation-audio-plugin/README.md

 The plug-in has two knobs.

 * "Input gain", multiplies the input signal by a constant before applying the waveshaping function.
-* "Dry/Wet", allows to blend the output signal of the plug-in (wet signal) with the untouched input signal (wet signal).
+* "Dry/Wet", allows to blend the output signal of the plug-in (wet signal) with the untouched input signal (dry signal).

 #### How to build the plug-in:
 * Install the Juce Projucer